 Articles for the

-I DO need a good clean copy of your article and figures as I am
+length.
+I DO need a good clean copy of your article and figures

-using a scanner to get everything into the computer.
-If you FAX
+as I am using a scanner to get everything into the computer.
+If

-me an article, please send a good copy by mail.
-PLEASE, if you
+you FAX me an article, please send a good copy by mail.
+The best

 Janet Sisterson Ph.
 D.